-- (e) Projects developed pursuant to an inclusionary housing ordinance applying for any Department funds, including those meeting one of the above two exceptions, must disclose such at application, or the Department's Award to the Project will be void. - (f) In each NOFA, the Department shall establish a maximum per Project loan amount.
+- (2) Units developed under a land dedication to the local government agency in which the project is located. - (e) Projects developed pursuant to an inclusionary housing ordinance applying for any Department funds, including those meeting one of the above two exceptions, must disclose such at application. - (f) In each NOFA, the Department shall establish a maximum per Project loan amount.
 This maximum shall be set at a level that ensures sufficient demand for Program funds while meeting the Program's geographic and other distribution goals, taking into account the demand evidenced in previous funding rounds, the availability of other sources of rental subsidy financing, and the total amount of Program funds available for award.